 EMEC Ecology is able to undertake a range of freshwater aquatic invertebrate surveys including the following:

 Water quality monitoring using macroinvertebrates as biological indicators and the Biological Monitoring Working Party (BMWP) procedures to determine the quality of a watercourse, indicative of pollutant levels.
 This industry standard method relies on the principle that different aquatic invertebrates have different tolerances to pollutants and water oxygen concentrations.
-In addition to the BMWP score the Average Score Per Taxon (ASPT) score is calculated from the collected samples.
+In addition to the BMWP score, the Average Score Per Taxon (ASPT) score is calculated from the collected samples.
 The ASPT equals the average of the tolerance scores of all macroinvertebrate families found, and ranges from 0 to 10.
 The main difference between both indices is that ASPT does not depend on the family richness.
-Recent work involves surveying moving water systems and the effect of large scale mineral extraction on the watercourses, to water quality monitoring of man-made watercourses within a series of holiday complexes.

 The BMWP and ASPT values gathered from survey work carried out by EMEC Ecology can be used in reports relating to the Water Framework Directive (WFD).
 The WFD is a European Union (EU) directive that has been incorporated into English and Welsh law.
 It aims to enhance and prevent deterioration of aquatic ecosystems, reduce water pollution, promote the sustainable use of water and ensure progressive reduction of groundwater pollution.

-In addition to BMWP and ASPT, EMEC Ecology has experience of using the Extended Trent Biotic Index (ETBI), and Community Conservation Index (CCI), as well as statistical techniques such as the Shannon Weiner diversity index, as appropriate and as required by our clients.
+In addition to BMWP and ASPT, EMEC Ecology has experience of using several other statistical techniques, including the Extended Trent Biotic Index (ETBI), and Community Conservation Index (CCI), as well as statistical techniques such as the Shannon Weiner diversity index, Whalley, Hawkes Paisley, Trigg (WHPT) index, Lotic Invertebrate Index (LIFE), and Proportion of Sediment Sensitive Invertebrates (PSI) index as appropriate and as required by our clients.

-Species compilation to determine the effect of management of watercourses on the invertebrates found therein.
-Previous work has included before and after surveys of watercourses and the impact of structural and vegetation changes on species composition.
+Surveys to discover species composition in order ot ascertain the invertebrate "richness" of a site or the effect of management of watercourses on the invertebrates found therein can also be undertaken.
+We can carry these out before and after any known changes to watercourses to determine the impact of structural and vegetation changes on species composition.

 Following an aquatic survey, extensive mitigation advice on freshwater systems can be given, not only including in improving the invertebrate diversity of the site, but also reducing the impacts of pollution and improving the 'health' and appearance of the water.